 The top-of-the-range Norton 360 with LifeLock Ultimate Plus supports unlimited devices, includes 500GB backup space, increases the compensation you can get for identity theft expenses and losses, and adds features like credit reports from three bureaus, and 401(k) and investment activity alerts.
 It's $262 for the first year, $350 after that

 There's a lot of value here, even if you're not entirely sure about the identity theft protection.
 Use Norton 360 with LifeLock Ultimate Plus to cover 20 devices for a year, for instance, and you're paying just $12.60 each.

-LifeLock is the headline feature, of course, but we don't have the time or the space to get into that here.
-If you're interested, go take a look at the Norton site to find out exactly what you get with each package, then compare it with the competition, and see who comes out on top.
+LifeLock is the headline feature, of course, but we don't have the space to fully cover that here.
+If you're interested, go take a look at the Norton site (opens in new tab) to find out exactly what you get with each package, then compare it with the competition, and see who comes out on top.

 We've also highlighted the best antivirus (opens in new tab)